dbos-inc/dbos-transact-ts/CONTRIBUTING.md

 # Contributing to DBOS-TS

-Thank you for considering contributing to DBOS-TS!
+Thank you for considering contributing to DBOS-TS.
 We welcome contributions from everyone, whether it's bug fixes, feature enhancements, documentation improvements, or any other form of contribution.

 ## How to Contribute

 To get started with DBOS-TS, please read the [README](README.md).

 You can contribute in many ways.
 Some simple ways are:
-* Use the SDK and Open issues to report any issues, questions, concern with the SDK, samples or documentation.
+* Use the SDK and open issues to report any bugs, questions, concern with the SDK, samples or documentation.
 * Respond to issues with advice or suggestions.
 * Participate in discussions in our [Discord](https://discord.gg/fMwQjeW5zg) channel.
 * Contribute fixes and improvement to code, samples or documentation.

 ### To contribute code, please follow these steps:

-1. Complete, sign and accept the contributor agreement.
-This allows us to accept your contributions.

-2. Fork the the github repository to you own account.
+1. Fork the the github repository to your own account.

-3. Clone the forked repository to your local machine.
+2. Clone the forked repository to your local machine.

-4. Create a branch.
+3. Create a branch.

-5. Make the necessary change to code, samples or documentation.
+4. Make the necessary change to code, samples or documentation.

-6. Write tests.
+5. Write tests.

-7. Commit the changes to your forked repository.
+6. Commit the changes to your forked repository.

-8. Submit a pull request to DBOS repository.
+7. Submit a pull request to DBOS repository.

 ## Requesting features